KEERRO/ctf-writeups/Securinets-CTF-QUALS-2019/RE/RBOOM/README.md

 So our goal here is to decrypt the content of the file "ll" with key "securinets"

-looking in github found some [C code](https://github.com/kmohamed2020/rc4) to decrypt RC4. after we use it to decrypt the cipher we get the flag as a plain text.
+looking in github found some [C code](https://github.com/kmohamed2020/rc4) to decrypt RC4. after we use it to decrypt the cipher we get the flag in plain text.

 <br>